Tony Gonzales: 2024

+2026

+2026 GOP primary results by county:

+Gonzales ran for re-election in 2026, facing Herrera and three other challengers in the Republican primary.
+He again failed to achieve more than 50% of the vote in the primary, placing second to Herrera 41.8%–43.3%.
+With no candidates securing more than 50% of the vote in the primary, Gonzales was set to face Herrera in a runoff scheduled for May 2026.

+After initially denying reports of an affair with a staffer who later committed suicide by self-immolation, Gonzales admitted to the affair on March 4.
+He ended his re-election campaign amid pressure from party leadership the following day.

 Tenure

 Gonzales voted against impeaching Trump after the events of January 6, 2021, saying that the nation needed to heal and that he looked forward to working with President Biden to do that.

 Like all other Senate and House Republicans, Gonzales voted against the American Rescue Plan Act of 2021.

-On November 5, 2021, Gonzales voted against the Infrastructure Investment and Jobs Act, along with all but thirteen House Republicans.
-He published a press release on November 6, 2021, saying, "Last night, I voted against the infrastructure bill as it will only lead to more spending for the Democrats and this flailing administration".
-The bill was later signed into law by President Joe Biden on November 15, 2021.
-Gonzales later published a press release on his official government web site on January 24, 2022, attempting to take credit for the bill's $75 million investment in the San Antonio River Authorities West Side Creeks Ecosystem Restoration Project.

 On May 19, 2021, Gonzales was one of 35 Republicans to join all Democrats in voting to approve legislation to establish the January 6, 2021 commission meant to investigate the storming of the U.S. Capitol.

 On March 4, 2023, the Texas Republican Party's executive committee censured Gonzales for failing to vote in line with the party positions, citing his decision to support the Bipartisan Safer Communities Act and the Respect for Marriage Act (both in 2022) as well as his vote against a House rules packages passed after the contested 2023 Speaker election.
-Conservative representatives such as Matt Gaetz and Bob Good endorsed Brandon Herrera, a primary challenger to Gonzales for the 2024 election, who Gonzales blasted during an appearance on CNN's State of the Union in April 2024.
-He called them "real scumbags" who "walk around with white hoods", and called his primary opponent a "neo-Nazi" and an "anarchist" intent on "burning the place down."
+Conservative representatives such as Matt Gaetz and Bob Good endorsed Brandon Herrera, a primary challenger to Gonzales for the 2024 election, whom Gonzales criticized during an appearance on CNN's State of the Union in April 2024.
+He called Republican hardliners "real scumbags" who "walk around with white hoods", and called his primary opponent a "neo-Nazi" and an "anarchist" intent on "burning the place down."
 This came after Gonzales voted in favor of three contentious foreign aid packages for Ukraine, Israel, and East Asia, all of which required bipartisan backing to move on.